Our Vet and Nursing Team

 We employ a variety of highly trained staff at the Mewes Vets.
 To practise as a Veterinary Surgeon, our vets have studied and received internationally recognised qualifications to be accepted as Members of the Royal College of Veterinary Surgeons (MsRCVS).
 This permits them to administer anaesthetics to animals, perform surgical procedures and prescribe appropriate medications after achieving a diagnosis.
 All 3 of our regular vets are studying towards or have recently achieved an even higher level of qualification beyond the simple Veterinary Surgeon qualification: Julia holds 2 Certificates now.
 One in Veterinary Radiology, the other achieved in 2011 in Small Animal Medicine.
 Jean recently studied for and was awarded her Certificate in Feline Medicine, and Angie is working towards another Acupuncture award.

-Not to be outdone, our Registered Veterinary Nurses (RVNs) Laura, India and Denise hold the internationally recognised qualification awarded by the Royal College of Veterinary Surgeons allowing them to put RVN after their names.
+Not to be outdone, our Registered Veterinary Nurses (RVNs) Laura, India, Denise and Sarah hold the internationally recognised qualification awarded by the Royal College of Veterinary Surgeons allowing them to put RVN after their names.
 They have earned the right to assist the Vets by taking blood samples, placing intravenous catheters, and urinary catheters, giving intramuscular injections, monitoring anaesthetics, caring for and nursing in-patients, maintaining intravenous fluid therapy, and performing minor surgery such as a skin biopsy or removing a wart under general anaesthetic or sedation.

 Laura is also a qualified Pet Health Councillor and Clinical Coach.
 India holds Cert II in Animal Studies and is a Veterinary Nutritional Advocate.